zac-k/phaseimaging/docs/classes/Specimen.md

 | `mean_inner_potential` | Mean inner potential of the specimen.
 Complex values can be used to simulate attenuation. |
 | `magnetisation` | Volume magnetisation. |
 | `mhat` | Vector pointing in the magnetisation direction.
 The length of this vector has no effect. |
+| `moment` | Three dimensional array of vectors representing the magnetisation direction at all points in space.
+This is used for arbitrary magnetisation configurations. `mhat` will be ignored if `moment` is not `None`.
+The magnitude of the vectors is in units of `specimen.magnetisation`.

 | Methods |  |
 |---|---|